karlpokus/srv/README.md

 # todos
 - [x] use http.ServerMux as default router
-- [ ] replace fmt with buffered log
+- [ ] replace fmt with user supplied io.Writers
+- [ ] user supplied "Exiter interface" to be placed on a graceful exit queue

 # license
 MIT